nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - Maximum amount for each cashflow and total balance that the program can hold is 999,999,999,999.99
 - Minimum amount for each cashflow and total balance that the program can hold is -999,999,999,999.99
 - Total Balance, Income balance, and Expense balance are different entities where the latter two do not have the same limitations.

+**Important:** Data is automatically loaded on start up and saved when exited.
+You must exit the program using the `exit` command in order to save your changes.

 ### Add cashflow